IvyHan2013/Tiger/README.md

 # Tiger

-This is a simply Tiger Compiler implemented by C for the Compiler Project.
+This is a simply Tiger Compiler implemented by Java for the Compiler Project.